The Early Signs of Burnout in Working Women (Before You Realise It)

 I remember feeling on edge all the time, constantly thinking about potential future scenarios where something could go wrong, whether at work or home.
 I began to question my decisions and judgements, making it hard to have confidence in my own ability.

-If you start to notice you are more anxious than usual, whether its about work, family or everyday life, it could be a sign of burnout.
+If you start to notice you're more anxious than usual, whether its about work, family or everyday life, it could be a sign of burnout.

 You're feeling more pessimistic than usual